2025 Porsche Tennis Grand Prix – Singles

-Jeļena Ostapenko defeated Aryna Sabalenka in straight sets to win the title at the 2025 Stuttgart Open.
+Jeļena Ostapenko defeated Aryna Sabalenka in the final, 6–4, 6–1 to win the title at the 2025 Stuttgart Open.
 It was her ninth WTA Tour singles title, and her first singles final and title on clay since the 2017 French Open.
 She became the first unseeded champion at the tournament since Laura Siegemund in 2017.
 Sabalenka has been the runner-up of four out of the last five editions of the tournament.

 En route to the title, Ostapenko defeated the top two ranked players in the world.
 She ran her head-to-head record against Iga Świątek to six in a row with no loss to the Pole, having defeated her on every surface during six years while her win against Sabalenka was the first one in four meetings in the timespan of six years too.

 Elena Rybakina was the reigning champion, but chose not to participate this year.

 Seeds

 The top four seeds received a bye into the second round.